chenxuanrong/dbt-cloud-cli/README.md

 # dbt-cloud-cli

+This is domain' version of `dbt-cloud-cli` forked from `data-mie/dbt-cloud-cli`.
+The cli app adds `collect` command to track cloud job and collect key metrics.

+See [dbt-cloud collect](#dbt-cloud-collect) to see usage.

 `dbt-cloud-cli` is a command line interface for [dbt Cloud API](https://docs.getdbt.com/dbt-cloud/api-v2).
 It abstracts the REST API calls in an easy-to-use interface that can be incorporated into automated and manual (ad-hoc) workloads.
 Here are some example use cases for `dbt-cloud-cli`:

 1. Triggering a dbt Cloud job to run in a CI/CD pipeline: Use [dbt-cloud job run](#dbt-cloud-job-run) in a CI/CD workflow (e.g., Github Actions) to trigger a dbt Cloud job that runs and tests the changes in a commit branch